Zacks Investment Research Upgrades Nicolet Bankshares (NASDAQ:NCBS) to “Buy”

-Nicolet Bankshares (NASDAQ:NCBS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Saturday, Zacks.com reports.
-The brokerage presently has a $87.00 price target on the bank’s stock.
-Zacks Investment Research‘s price objective would indicate a potential upside of 9.43% from the stock’s previous close.
+Nicolet Bankshares (NASDAQ:NCBS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Saturday, Zacks.com reports.
+The brokerage presently has a $87.00 price objective on the bank’s stock.
+Zacks Investment Research‘s price target points to a potential upside of 9.43% from the stock’s current price.

 According to Zacks, “Nicolet Bankshares Inc. is a bank holding company for Nicolet National Bank.
 The company provides commercial and retail banking services for businesses and individuals primarily in northeast and central Wisconsin and the upper peninsula of Michigan.
 Nicolet Bankshares Inc. is headquartered in Green Bay, Wisconsin. “

-Separately, Maxim Group upped their target price on Nicolet Bankshares from $87.00 to $94.00 and gave the company a “buy” rating in a research report on Thursday.
+Separately, Maxim Group boosted their price target on Nicolet Bankshares from $87.00 to $94.00 and gave the company a “buy” rating in a research note on Thursday.

-Nicolet Bankshares (NASDAQ:NCBS) last released its earnings results on Monday, April 19th.
-The bank reported $1.75 earnings per share for the quarter, beating analysts’ consensus estimates of $1.64 by $0.11.
-Nicolet Bankshares had a return on equity of 10.36% and a net margin of 26.37%.
-Research analysts predict that Nicolet Bankshares will post 5.76 EPS for the current fiscal year.
+Nicolet Bankshares (NASDAQ:NCBS) last posted its quarterly earnings data on Monday, April 19th.
+The bank reported $1.75 EPS for the quarter, beating the Zacks’ consensus estimate of $1.64 by $0.11.
+Nicolet Bankshares had a net margin of 26.37% and a return on equity of 10.36%.
+On average, research analysts forecast that Nicolet Bankshares will post 5.76 EPS for the current year.

 Nicolet Bankshares Company Profile